Frequently Asked Questions

 No. However, if you require Learning Support coursework (new NSCC students are notified via the Admissions office), those courses must be completed prior to application.

-Points are awarded during the application review process for any required General Education course that is completed or in progress (proof via transcript required at the time of application).
+Points are awarded during the application review process for any required General Education course that is completed or in progress.

 The NSCC OTA program is two years in length (fall and spring semesters only), regardless of the prior completion of general education coursework.
 Students will spend three semesters in campus-based OTA coursework and one semester in internships.